Murrumbateman: Media

 Murrumbateman receives five free-to-air television networks including all the digital free-to-air channels relayed from Canberra, and broadcast from Black Mountain.
 Networks available include ABC, SBS, Seven, WIN, and Network 10.

 The town receives radio stations from Canberra such as ABC Radio Canberra, Hit 104.7, Mix 106.3, KIX Country, and 2CA.
 Community radio is provided by Yass FM which is broadcast from Yass.

 Local newspaper is served by the Yass Valley Times.

-New development
+Recent development

-The Fairley Square includes a commercial and tourist precinct and future plans include a boutique brewery, bakery, childcare center, a cafe, a gym, medical practice.
+The Fairley Square includes a commercial precinct including a bakery, childcare center, a cafe, a gym, medical practice.
 There is also a real estate agent and a law firm situated in Fairley Square.

 Population

-In the 2021 Census, there were 3,607 people in Murrumbateman, of which 99 were of Aboriginal and/or Torres Straight Islander origin and 2,999 people were born in Australia.
-616 of people in Murrumbateman conduct volunteer work.
+In the 2021 Census, there were 3,607 people in Murrumbateman, of which 99 were of Aboriginal and/or Torres Strait Islander origin and 2,999 people were born in Australia.
+616 people in Murrumbateman conduct volunteer work.

 The next most common country of birth was England at 89 people followed by New Zealand (31 people).